12 tips to help you reduce your food waste

-Set to be one of the hottest food trends of 2019, the no-waste cooking movement is one that is beneficial to the environment, your health, and your wallet.
+One of the hottest food trends of the last few years, the no-waste cooking movement is one that is beneficial to the environment, your health, and your wallet.
 Unsure of where to start or how to cook without waste?
 These suggestions will inspire you to rethink your favourite recipes and the ingredients you traditionally use.

 1. Take a shopping list

 Sticking to a list that you’ve prepared can help to reduce the likelihood of impulse purchases at the shops.
 Try to avoid shopping on an empty stomach, too.
 When you’re hungry, you’re likely to buy much more than you need.

 2. Buy less, more frequently

 Replenish fresh produce and other perishables every few days, rather than buying a week’s worth of groceries at once.
 Topping up your fresh produce more regularly means you’re less likely to buy too much of something and end up throwing it away.

 Unless you’re intentionally doing a batch cook, measure ingredients accurately to ensure you cook only what you need.
 That way you’re less likely to overcrowd your plate or throw away food at the end of the night.

 Preserve any leftover fruit and vegetables by turning them into pickles, jams and chutneys.
 Find some of our recipes using pickled and fermented foods.